 That’s it!
 I promise it’s really easy to get the hang of making these DIY beaded Christmas spider ornaments.

-Hopefully you enjoyed this tutorial for how to make beaded Christmas spiders.
-For one-of-a-kind spiders, I use some reclaimed beads from vintage jewellery.
+Hopefully you enjoyed this tutorial for how to make beaded DIY Christmas spiders and will try this Christmas spider craft.
+For one-of-a-kind spiders, I like to use reclaimed beads from vintage jewellery.
 I scour yards sales and flea markets for funky necklaces to take apart and mix those beads with supplies from local bead shops, big box craft stores – even dollar stores.
 Click here to see more colour combinations to get inspired for making your own Christmas spider ornaments!

 Thanks for sharing the tutorial Tanya.
 I look forward to making some of these for my own tree:)